Unbabel/webpack-flask-starter/README.md

 ### Requirements

-- `node` (v6.8.1 or higher) - [https://nodejs.org/en/](https://nodejs.org/en/)
+- `npm` (included with node. v6.8.1 or higher) - [https://nodejs.org/en/](https://nodejs.org/en/)
-- `yarn` (v0.18.1 or higher) - [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install)
 - `gulp-cli` (v1.2.2 or higher) - Run `npm install -g gulp-cli` to install. [http://gulpjs.com/](http://gulpjs.com/)

 ### How to use

-To start using `cd` into the project folder, run `yarn`.
+To start using `cd` into the project folder, run `npm install`.

-Running `yarn` will install all dependencies and compile the assets once.
+Running `npm install` will install all dependencies and compile the assets once.

-It's a good idea to run `yarn` when changing branches to make sure everything is updated.
+It's a good idea to run `npm install` when changing branches to make sure everything is updated.

-You may run `yarn && gulp serve` to install all requirements and open the browser to see something working.
+You may run `npm install && gulp serve` to install all requirements and open the browser to see something working.

 **While developing**